 Technique (The Knee-Jerk “Wow!”): Quick as a blink, you must praise people the moment they finish a feat.
 In a wink, like a knee-jerk reaction say “You were terrific!”
 Don’t worry that they won’t believe you.
 The euphoria of the moment has a strangely numbing effect on the achiever’s objective judgment.

-** How to Make ‘Em Want to Complicate You
+** How to Make ‘Em Want to Compliment You

 Technique (Boomeranging): Just as a boomerang flies right back to the thrower, let compliments boomerang right back to the giver.
 Like the French, quickly murmur something that expresses “That’s very kind of you.”